rippedpiracy/docs/PC-Software/Games.md

 [**HashCheck**](https://github.com/idrassi/HashCheck) | [**OpenHashTab**](https://github.com/namazso/OpenHashTab) & [**RapidCRC Unicode**](https://www.ov2.eu/programs/rapidcrc-unicode) - Convenient and Efficient File Hash checkers and verifiers.
 HashCheck and OpenHashTab integrate into Windows Shell.

-[**Wine**](https://www.winehq.org/) - A compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD.
+[**Wine**](https://www.winehq.org/) - A compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS (non-ARM), & BSD.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Wine AppDB](https://appdb.winehq.org/) - Database containing information on the compatibility of various apps and Games.

 [**Radmin VPN**](https://www.radmin-vpn.com/) | [**Hamachi**](https://www.vpn.net/) | [**ZeroTier**](https://www.zerotier.com/) - LAN Emulators, Useful when playing a LAN supported game with a friend that is not in your local area.
 ZeroTier can be difficult to setup.

+[**Nucleus Co-op**](https://github.com/SplitScreen-Me/splitscreenme-nucleus) - Play your Games co-op on single computer split-screen that don't normally support it.
+*<small>Part of the [SplitScreen.Me](https://www.splitscreen.me/) organisation, which has instructions on installing the app itself and individual guides for setting it up for all games listed [here](https://hub.splitscreen.me/).</small>*
-[**Parsec**](https://parsec.app/) - Remote desktop application that works for playing Games together.
+[**Parsec**](https://parsec.app/) - Remote desktop application that works for playing Games together on single computer.

 [**DS4Windows**](https://ryochan7.github.io/ds4windows-site/) - Turns your Controller into one that all Programs can read, useful with Knockoffs or weird ones.